erimatnor/PhonePledge/README.md

 	The phone number to send pledges to (this will probably be overridden once logged in to Google Voice)

+LogoScaleFactor=REAL
+	The scaling factor for the bottom left logo (1.0 means no scaling)

 NOTE: most of these settings can also be changed from the control window.